laurentpayot/floweret/README.md

 ### Literal type

-> <string or number or boolean\>
+> <string or number or boolean or undefined or null or NaN\>

-Literals can only be strings, numbers or booleans.
-Literal are useful when used inside an union list.
+A literal can only be a string, a number, a booleans or be equal to undefined or null or NaN.
+Literals are useful when used inside an union list.

 ```js
 f = fn(